rabiadhikari/OrchidForDynamo/README.md

 At the <a href="https://erfajo.blogspot.com" target="_blank">blog</a> is information, updates, tips and tricks for Orchid published.

 **Orchid Dictionary:**
-In the <a href="https://erfajo.github.io/dictionary/index.html" target="_blank">dictionary</a> is nodes in the Ochid package described.
+In the <a href="https://erfajo.github.io/dictionary/index.html" target="_blank">dictionary</a> is nodes in the Orchid package described.

 **Orchid Samples:**
-In the [Samples](Samples) folder can samples using the Orchid package be found.
+In the [samples](Samples) folder are examples in using the Orchid package placed.
 For further informations read the [Readme](Samples/readme.md) file!

 **History/Change Log:**
 <a href="Orchid_130.md">Orchid 1.3.x</a>